margaretmf/margaretmf.github.io/keycreativewriting.md

 i'm cleaning up some greasy food.
 <br> i'm throwing away uneaten pie.
 <br> i was happier back then,
-<br> but I've got to be grateful for the good.
+<br> but i've got to be grateful for the good.

 at least one couple sat in this booth,
 <br> leaving a napkin on the checkered floors.